The 2018 PCC weekly ride season begins on Saturday April 14. Check the ride descriptions below or contact the ride leaders about specific rides.

 Over the course of the riding season, as riders become more fit, the average speeds of most rides gradually increase by 1-2 mph.
 The rides intended for new, beginning and leisurely riders, “Wednesday Pedaling for Pleasure” and “Saturday Saunter,” maintain the same speed all season.

 Helmets and, for evening rides, lights are required.
-Eye protection, a water bottle, an energy snack and cash are encouraged.
+Eye protection, a water bottle, reflective clothing, an energy snack and cash are encouraged.

 Cancellation Policy: Rides will be cancelled if it is raining 30 minutes before the scheduled time at the ride starting place.
 A ride leader determining that dangerous conditions exist may cancel a ride by email notification a minimum of two hours before the starting time.
 Rides will be considered Show and Go at temperatures of 40° or less.
 Ride distances may be substantially reduced due to high winds.